Savin97/Job-Candidate-Suitability-Prediction-Model/README.md

-# Job Candidate Suitability Prediction
+# Job Candidate Suitability Prediction Model

 ## 📌 Overview
 This project predicts whether a job candidate is **suitable (1)** or **not suitable (0)** for a given position based on applicant data.